 Routine and discipline will get you through

 Even if it's only one practice, do it every day.
 Mark some key actions to do at a certain time and stick to them.
 Find structure where you can, even when it feels almost unbearable.
 Do it kindly.
 Keep doing what needs doing.
 Be realistic about your expectations.
 Meditating was nearly impossible during the early stages of ME/CFS, until I found the most basic guided practice that I could build on as my mental state improved.
-I'm currently starting my day with Wim Hoff's breathing and now my parents are too.

 Many of us are living through a certain amount of anxiety and anticipatory grief, even if it only sneaks up on you occasionally when you thought you were coping perfectly well.
 But you can control most of your behaviour, you can choose what you make this time mean and you can choose your response.
 And the power lies in simple, repeated actions.